 This waiver is operated under Medicaid’s Elderly and Disabled Home and Community Based Services (HCBS) Waiver and is administered by the Georgia Department of Community Health.

 The individual asset limit is $2,000, but several assets are considered “non-countable” or exempt.
-This includes the applicant’s home and the land the home is on as long as the applicant or their spouse lives in the home and the equity value of the home is under $585,000.
+This includes the applicant’s home and the land the home is on, given the applicant or their spouse lives in the home and the equity value of the home is under $595,000 (in 2020).
 Other exempt assets include a burial contract up to $10,000, an automobile, life insurance policies with a face value up to $1,500, household goods, and personal items, such as clothing.
 “Countable” or non-exempt assets include total cash on hand, bank accounts (checking and savings), and other liquid (easily convertible to cash) investments and retirement accounts.
 Make note, unlike income, a couple’s assets are considered jointly owned.
 (Learn more about Medicaid and joint assets here).
-However, in Georgia, the individual retirement account of the applicant's spouse is not counted.
-Also, the non-applicant spouse is permitted to retain up to $126,420 in financial resources.
+Please note that there is an exception in Georgia; the individual retirement account of the applicant's spouse is not counted.
+Also, the non-applicant spouse is permitted to retain up to $128,640 in financial resources.
 This is known as the Community Spouse Resource Allowance (CSRA).

-It is possible to receive Medicaid even if one's income or assets are over the limits.
-Georgia has a Medically Needy Medicaid program that will considered persons with exceptionally high medical and care costs even though they are over the limits.
-Another option is to restructure one's finances through the creation of Medicaid exempt trusts and annuities so that one's countable income and assets are within the acceptable limits.
-Persons hoping to qualify using these approaches should be aware that legal or financial expertise is necessary.
+It is possible to receive Medicaid even if one's income and / or assets are over the limit(s).
+Georgia residents who are over the income limit can create a Miller Trust, also called a Qualified Income Trust.
+With this option, money deposited into the trust no longer counts as income towards Medicaid eligibility.
+Another option is to purchase an annuity (converts a lump sum of cash into an income stream) or an irrevocable funeral trust so that one's countable assets are reduced to within the acceptable limit.
+Persons hoping to qualify using these approaches should be aware that legal or financial expertise is strongly suggested.
 One can find Medicaid planning assistance here.